jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (e) at the time the person acquires the shares, the FIF—
     (i) employs the person:
-    (ii) owns, directly or indirectly, the person’s employer; and (f) the person acquires the shares under a employee share scheme; and (g) the employee share scheme includes a restriction on the disposal of the shares; and (h) at the beginning of the year, the period of the restriction— (i) has not expired:
+    (ii) owns, directly or indirectly, the person’s employer; and (f) the person acquires the shares under an employee share scheme; and (g) the employee share scheme includes a restriction on the disposal of the shares; and (h) at the beginning of the year, the period of the restriction— (i) has not expired: